Kombu, a type of sea vegetable that contains iodine.

 Iodine is required by the thyroid gland, which produces a number of important hormones that contain the element.
 It is also essential for proper brain development in unborn children and young children.
 The recommended daily intake of iodine is usually measured in micrograms (mcg), or thousandths of a gram, and varies based on age and other factors.
 For example, children between the ages of one and eight should get about 90 mcg a day, and lactating women about 290.
 Good dietary sources of this element include fish and other shellfish, seaweed, bread, cereals, and cereals. dairy products.

-See also What is agarose gel?
+See also What is the difference between toluene and xylene?

 An iodine deficiency test involves putting a small amount of tincture of iodine on the skin overnight and seeing if it is absorbed.